-What Else Can I Add To These Oatmeal Cookies
+What Else Can I Add To Oatmeal Cookies

 A great option that I’d love to try out is adding some chopped nuts to the batter.
 You can try some walnuts, pecans, almonds.
 I only left these out because my son isn’t old enough to eat nuts yet (they’re a choking hazard for small children).

-You can also make these cookies a bit more nutritious and rich in fiber, by adding flax or chia seeds, although I haven’t tried this one yet.
+You can also make these healthy cookies even more nutritious and rich in fiber, by adding ground flax or chia seeds, although I haven’t tried this one yet.

-Another option would be to leave out the chocolate and add some raisins, dried blueberries or cranberries and see how you like those.
+Another option would be to leave out the chocolate and add some raisins, dried blueberries or cranberries and turn these into breakfast cookies.
 In that case, I would first blend the batter and then add in the dried fruit.

 - 1 cup oats